Contextual Tuning of Model Predictive Control for Autonomous Racing: Abstract

 \section{Abstract}

-Model predictive control has been widely used in the field of autonomous racing and many data-driven approaches have been proposed to improve the closed-loop performance and to minimize lap time.
-However, it is often overlooked that a change in the environmental conditions, e.g., when it starts raining, it is not only required to adapt the predictive model but also the controller parameters need to be adjusted.
-In this paper, we address this challenge with the goal of requiring only few data.
-The key novelty of the proposed approach is that we leverage the learned dynamics model to encode the environmental condition as context.
-This insight allows us to employ \emph{contextual} Bayesian optimization, thus accelerating the controller tuning problem when the environment changes and to transfer knowledge across different cars.
-The proposed framework is validated on an experimental platform with 1:28~scale RC race cars.
-We perform an extensive evaluation with more than 2'000 driven laps demonstrating that our approach successfully optimizes the lap time across different contexts faster compared to standard Bayesian optimization.
+Learning-based model predictive control has been widely applied in autonomous racing to improve the closed-loop behaviour of vehicles in a data-driven manner.
+When environmental conditions change, e.g., due to rain, often only the predictive model is adapted, but the controller parameters are kept constant.
+However, this can lead to suboptimal behaviour.
+In this paper, we address the problem of data-efficient controller tuning, adapting both the model and objective simultaneously.
+The key novelty of the proposed approach is that we leverage a learned dynamics model to encode the environmental condition as a so-called context.
+This insight allows us to employ contextual Bayesian optimization to efficiently transfer knowledge across different environmental conditions.
+Consequently, we require fewer data to find the optimal controller configuration for each context.
+The proposed framework is extensively evaluated with more than 3'000 laps driven on an experimental platform with 1:28~scale RC race cars.
+The results show that our approach successfully optimizes the lap time across different contexts requiring fewer data compared to other approaches based on standard Bayesian optimization.